mnp/ipfs-el/README.md

 # Roadmap

-`ipfs-el` Emacs packackage - ideally provide only a package, defadvice and hooks, no patching of existing packages
+`ipfs-el` Emacs package - ideally provide only a package, defadvice and hooks, no patching of existing packages

 - [ ] Add an ipns:// and ipfs:// URL scheme for retrieving
 - [ ] Investigate what web3:// would mean
 - [ ] `package-list`: resolve IPNS name and pull archive-contents from IPFS
 - [ ] `package-install`: pull selected packages from IPFS
+- [ ] magic file types
+- [ ] org-mode links

 Package Index Publishing